 - Spasms in the shoulder muscles

-What does treatment for a dislocated shoulder entail?
+What does dislocated shoulder treatment entail?

 Dislocated shoulder treatment will commonly involve conservative treatments including: